jzhuge/hadoop-sanity-tests/README.md

-# Hadoop Automated Tests in Bats
+# Hadoop Bash Automated Tests

 Only support HDFS, DistCp, HttpFS, and KMS for now.